 Human Resources is an internal service department and our customers are other City departments.
 Our job is to provide the support they need to assist them in accomplishing their service objectives, and to ensure that salaries, benefits, and working conditions are competitive enough to attract, retain and motivate our employees.

 The Human Resources Department is organized into three bureaus aside from the Executive Office (not a bureau): Personnel Operations, Labor Relations, and Risk Management.
-Click here to access the most recent operational organizational chart.
+View the most recent operational organizational chart to learn more.

 The Employee Benefits and Services Division continually examines opportunities to achieve savings while providing City employees and retirees with a quality, competitive healthcare program in order to promote a healthy, stable workforce.
 Staff within the Employee Benefits and Services Division engages in the following tasks to ensure efficient administration of the program: premium collections and reconciliation summaries, contribution and disbursement summaries, respond to benefits-related inquires and requests, provides staff support to the Health Insurance Advisory Committee.